-Using the CT scan your oncologist will draw contour around the tumour or area which requires radiotherapy.
-A margin will then be added around the outside of this contour to allow for organ motion and breathing, this is called a Planning Target Volume.
+Using the CT scan your oncologist will contour around the tumour or area which requires radiotherapy.
+A margin will then be added to this contour to account for organ motion and breathing, this is called a Planning Target Volume.
 The surrounding organs will also be drawn onto the CT so that we can check the doses to these structures at a later stage.